knee-cola/Vip5GbHotspot/README.md

 # Vip5GbHotspot

-A Tasker project which turns your phone into a 5GB mobile hotspot

-## What's this?

 This is a Tasker project built for automatic renewal of [Vipme daily option (5GB)](http://www.vipnet.hr/privatni/mobilni-internet-na-bonove) for VIP prepaid broadband.

 ## What is Vipme daily option?